 Hydrangea Macrophylla plants are typically heavy feeders.
 If the natural soil is not fertile enough, you will likely need to fertilize it to keep the plant healthy.
 Fertilizer can help the plant thrive in many garden scenarios.
 If you have too much fertilizer, however, this can cause more leaves to grow in place of flowers.

 For bigleaf hydrangeas, the best times to fertilize are in March, May, and June.
-Make sure to lightly fertilize in each of these months, or according to package directions on the fertilizer of your choosing.
-Here are some fertilizers that work well for Hydrangea Macrophylla:
+Make sure to lightly fertilize in each of these months or according to package directions on the fertilizer of your choosing.

 Like many outdoor plants, there is plenty of winter care needed.
 So many plants thrive in the spring, summer, and fall that it makes sense why they would need special care to thrive through the winter months.

 The best time to start preparing for the winter months is in the fall.
 Cover your Hydrangea Macrophylla with bark mulch, leaves, straw, or pine needles.
 Build this up to at least 18 inches to properly protect them.
 You can make cages of chicken wire or snow fencing to allow for covering the entire plant loosely.
 Fill the cage to cover the whole plant with the aforementioned materials.

 Another way of preserving the bigleaf hydrangea is to cover it with light sheets for the winter to protect it from the cold and snow.
 Properly protecting your bigleaf hydrangeas in the winter will help with preventing disease and rot, as well as keeping them healthy so they can bloom properly in the spring.